sean729/capactechne/README.md

 - Get-TempDir: Returns file object for Temp directory, based on type, and basic statistics.
 - Get-Windows: Identifies Windows Operating System: Maj.Min.Build.Release and Update Numbers
 - New-TempDir: Creates sub directory with random name within temp folder on SYSTEMDRIVE.
-- Remove-AppLock: Place-holder Function
-- Remove-LockedFile: Safely removes lock and deletes a file.
+- Remove-LockedFile: Closes application holding locked file, then deletes the file.
 - Enable-LockedFile: Controls the 'maintain objects list' so openfile can track handles.
 - Test-EnvPath: Determines directory on the path wherein the specified file resides.